Jiaoyang-Li/Flatland/CBS-corridor/README.md

 plan = CBS.getResult()
 ```
 success is a boolean, which indicate does the search success.
 plan is a list of list, which stores paths of all agents.
+The format of a path is \[-1, -1,200,234,345\]. -1 indicate the train is not active.